The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 The top of their enclosure should have a screen to allow for airflow, whilst being secured to prevent any escapes.
 These monitors are very strong and smart.

-Baby Savannah Monitors can be kept in 10 gallon tanks, but they grow quickly so some reptile owners decide to put them directly into their adult enclosures:
+They grow quickly so some reptile owners decide to put them directly into their adult enclosures:

 - Tank Type: plastic or plexiglas cage.